The time has finally come where I now need to implement some rules for commenting on my blog.

 Setting Up Your Gravatar

 Now I realize that a lot of people are new to blogging and may not be aware of how to set your avatar up.
-Just in case you don’t know what an avatar is, take a look at my “Top Commenters” widget in my sidebar and check out all those smiling faces.
+Just in case you don’t know what an avatar is, look below in the comments and check out all those faces smiling back at you beside their comments.
 That’s an avatar and I’d like to tell you how you can get yours set up in just a few minutes.

-1. Go to Gravatar.com and sign up for a free account.
+1. Go to Gravatar.com and they are now connected to WordPress.com so be sure and sign up for a free account if you don’t already have one.

 2. You will need to use the same e-mail address that you use for leaving comments.